Questions and Answers

 18. What basic information is there about my matches?

-The first illustration shows a hypothetical match in your table of matches.
+The first illustration shows a hypothetical match in the Table View of matches.
 The name is obvious.
-To the right of the name is the date the match appeared in the FTDNA database.

 When you click on the match's name, you'll get a popup.